Communities

 • If you know that in the range of possible amounts your floating point numbers have sufficient precision, you can use those for the intermediate calculations; preferably decimal floats.
 Another option is to use a fixed point type with enough precision; that way you don't have to worry about range-dependent precision at all.
 If you don't have fixed point available, the best option is to again do your calculations in integers, but using a far smaller unit than one cent (e.g. 1/1000 cent).
 Note that the more extra digits you have, the less rounding errors from the involved arithmetic matter.
 The final rounding to integer cents then is completely under your control.

-Suggested over 2 years ago by hkotsubo‭
+Suggested about 3 years ago by hkotsubo‭